automaciej/automaciej/content/bio/_index.md

 [Riccardo Marenghi][ric].

-In 2023, Maciej was selected for a week-long intensive seminar with Grammy-winning mixing engineer Andrew Scheps at La Fabrique in France, a highly competitive programme run by Mix With The Masters, with roughly three applicants for every place.
+In 2023, Maciej was selected for a week-long intensive seminar with Grammy-winning mixing engineer [Andrew Scheps][ascheps] at La Fabrique in France, a highly competitive programme run by Mix With The Masters, with roughly three applicants for every place.
+Andrew Scheps is known for his work with Red Hot Chili Peppers, Black Sabbath, Adele, Beyonce, Hozier, Kaleo, The Smashing Pumpkins, Low Roar, and more.

 {{< figure src="Maciej_with_Andrew_Scheps.jpg" alt="Maciej with Andrew Scheps at La Fabrique" caption="With Andrew Scheps at La Fabrique, 2023" width="50%" >}}